JJ4D/CI-CD-SECURITY-SCANNER/README.md

 ## Roadmap & Enhancements

-- Include a Terraform sample and run Checkov in CI for IaC scanning.
 - Publish baseline security metrics (results summary badge, SBOM export).
 - Expand the FastAPI app with a real endpoint and integration tests.